Recombinant Proteins

 Troponin I Type 2 Human Recombinant

-Skeletal isoforms of Troponin I were suggested to be used as markers of acute and chronic skeletal muscle injuries.
-In skeletal muscles Troponin I is presented by two forms, slow (21.6 kDa) and fast (21.2 kDa) skeletal.
-The protein (Fast Skeletal Troponin I) migrates on SDS-PAGE to approximately 26.5kDa.
+Skeletal isoforms of Troponin I are potential markers for acute and chronic skeletal muscle injuries.
+Two forms of Troponin I, slow (21.6 kDa) and fast (21.2 kDa) skeletal, are present in skeletal muscles.
+Fast Skeletal Troponin I exhibits a migration pattern corresponding to approximately 26.5kDa on SDS-PAGE.

 Shipped with Ice Packs